 Employment

-Wanted: Qualified Applicants for the Full-time Sewer Water Billing Clerk Position
+Wanted: Qualified Applicants for the Part-time Receptionist Position

-The full-time position is year-round, 40 hours per week.
+The part-time position is year-round, up to 35 hours per week, 8am to 4pm Monday through Thursday.
 The township office typically works 4, 10-hour days a week, Monday through Thursday.
-The position provides year-round employment, an excellent benefit package, and a competitive starting pay rate based upon the successful candidate’s skills and knowledge.
+The position provides year-round employment and a competitive starting pay rate based upon the successful candidate’s skills and knowledge.

-Applications due by Noon April 18, 2025.
-Successful applicants must be at least 18 years of age, and pass PA State Police Criminal Background Check.
+Successful applicant must be 18 years of age, and pass PA State Police Criminal Background Check.
 Qualified applicants are invited to submit an application for employment to the Penn Township Office, 97 North Penryn Road, Manheim, PA, between the hours of 7:00 am and 5:30 pm, Monday through Thursday.
-Penn Township is an Equal Opportunity Employer (EOE).
+Penn Township is an Equal Opportunity Employer.
 Join our service-driven team with strong camaraderie.

 Mark Hiester, Manager